- Chart

 Core Business Areas

-- Nickel: BHP mines and processes nickel, used in stainless steel and batteries for electric vehicles.
+- Nickel: BHP also has significant nickel assets, primarily in Western Australia, which are crucial for the production of stainless steel and batteries for electric vehicles.

 Leadership and Structure